 The best type of shoe material that you can provide to your child is leather not just in terms of durability but also when it comes to breathability and flexibility.
 Shoes made out of leather tend to mold to your child’s feet and soften with wear, which is ideal for an active little foot.

-Some synthetic and canvas materials will breathe and flex like leather, but some will not, so always be careful when choosing shoes made of synthetic materials.
+Some synthetic and canvas materials will breathe and flex like leather, but some will not, so always be mindful when choosing shoes made of synthetic materials.

 Please refrain from providing your child with shoes made out of plastics, as they do not breathe or stretch, and they can easily cause sweaty feet and several foot issues such as blisters, calluses, and corns.

-Have you been having issues finding a particular shoe stye for your child?
-Please do not hesitate to contact me and I will HELP you find it!
+Have you been having issues finding a particular shoe style for your child?
+Please do not hesitate to contact me and I will help you find it: firstname.lastname@example.org